How to Make the Most of the Off-Season

 Work on your weaknesses

 During race specific training, we often let go of the helpful supplementary work that keeps us strong because we’re tired or lacking on time because of the increased mileage we’re putting in.
 Things like strength, mobility, and stability are things you can focus more on now that you aren’t running as much.
 These are important habits to get back into so they can stick around once training ramps up.
 If you’ve been looking to get stronger outside of running, you can focus a bit more on strength during this time.
+We recommend a minimum of 2 strength days/week during a focused training block, so during the off-season, you can ramp this up to 3 or 4 days/week.

 Rest and recover

 If your season was filled with aches and pains, now is the time to let your body rest and heal.
 This may mean more cross training or physical therapy, but taking care of your body during this downtime is setting you up for a strong season.
+If you need to take some time away from running because of an injury, strategically keeping up with cross training can be effective at maintaining aerobic fitness so that when you get back to running you aren’t trying to catch up.

 Regardless of what type of season you had, the rest and recovery that should be the focus of off-season can help you avoid mental burnout and come into your next season ready to tackle big goals.